Another-Axiom/GT_CustomMapExample/README.md

 ## Functionality Overview Map
 Included in this project are 3 scenes called `FunctionalityOverview_StartingZone`, `FunctionalityOverview_OceanZone`, and `FunctionalityOverview_ScriptsZone`.
-Each of these scenes are part of the Functionality Overview map which provides comprehensive in-editor documentaion and examples of how most functionality avaliable for Custom Maps can be used.
+Each of these scenes are part of the Functionality Overview map which provides comprehensive in-editor documentation and examples of how most functionality available for Custom Maps can be used.
 You can also check out this map in-game by subscribing to the [Functionality Overview](https://mod.io/g/gorilla-tag/m/functionality-overview?preview=8256e9b8f815e1d6c54ec02e25766f2f) map on mod.io and then loading it up in Gorilla Tag.
 This map will continue to be updated with each new version of the example project to provide examples of any new functionality we add.